Meet the Marsh

 Water supports wildlife!

-Carrie Book is a third generation farmer who lives and farms adjacent to the wetland.
+Carrie Book is a third generation farmer who lived and farmed adjacent to the wetland.
 As part of the original successful campaign to deny the permit to destroy this marsh, Carrie passionately shared her relationship with the land and why this Marsh is worth protecting!
-Listen for yourself.

 Are you downstream?